Imagine yourself doing nothing but collecting money every day, that has to be one of the biggest fantasies to many

 In the past, only the wealthiest in the world have this privilege and this has been the most well-kept secrets of wealth for thousands of years.

 What you might not realize is that you and I are lucky enough to live in an era where anyone has a chance to tap into this.
 The Investment strategies used to be exclusive for the rich, now are available to you too.

 This secret has been tested countless times by ancient lords who own the lands to industrial capitalists who own the factories.
 The wealthiest spend all their time and energies to build Income Generating Assets (IGA) so they don’t need to work anymore.

 One of the easiest ways to build IGAs is to own property which generates rental income.
-But the rich don’t just buy property like most of the people do, they do it in different ways.
+But the rich don’t just buy property as most of the people do, they do it in different ways.
 Let me explain…

 If you think property investment is about flipping properties, buying low and selling high, that is a deadly misperception.